In a nutshell

-- Different types of IP work means differing workloads, explains Professor Tim Holbrook.
+- Different types of IP work means differing workloads, explains Professor Tim Holbrook of Emory University.
 “Patent prosecutors tend to work more independently, as it's often just you and the PTO,” he explains.
 “Patent litigation often goes on for years, and requires long term thinking,” he adds, “while trademark litigation is all about speed.
 Cases are decided off a preliminary injunction, so if something's happening, it's happening now.”

 - Good communication skills are a must, particularly in transactional IP and IP litigation.
 Lawyers need to be able to simplify and explain complex technical matters to lay judges, juries and clients.

 - What do our expert lawyers enjoy most about their profession?
 Dale Cendali says "I like the theater of trials and depositions and court hearings," adding: "I really like working with my team."
 Paul Parker enthuses: "Being in IP law is a continual learning process about science and the world around us."